Table of Contents

 - Actionable Steps Taken: Do visitors download resources or sign up for events following their engagement with certain pieces of content?

-While social media provides valuable insights into how well your audience engages with your content, it’s crucial to look at other factors like website traffic sources and conversions.
-By taking a holistic approach to measure engagement, you’ll be better equipped to optimize future marketing efforts.
+While social media provides valuable insights into how well your audience engages with your content, looking at other factors like website traffic sources and conversions is crucial.
+By taking a holistic approach to measuring engagement, you’ll be better equipped to optimize future marketing efforts.

 Boosting Posts Based on Performance Metrics

 Set yourself up for success by using data to decide which posts to promote

 When promoting posts via paid advertising, you need to analyze performance using Google Analytics.
 You can ensure that your marketing budget is spent effectively by identifying pages with high bounce rates or low form completion rates.
 In this section, we’ll discuss using Google Analytics data to prioritize promotions based on key performance indicators (KPIs).

 To identify underperforming pages on your website, start by accessing the “Behavior” report in Google Analytics.
 This report will show you various metrics related to user engagement and interaction with your content.
 Consider the following metrics:

 - Bounce Rate: A high bounce rate indicates that users leave your site after viewing only one page.